ThePieroCV/ChuckBot/README.md

 ![ChuckBot](./assets/lr.gif)

 > ChuckBot is a discord bot that brings you different kind of options to make your life easier.
-Powered by Dis-Snek, this bot is the real snake shady!
+Powered by NAFF, this bot is the real naff shady!

 ___
 ### Adjustments and Improvements